GlennPatrickMurphy/BlackjackRobot/README.md

 </figure>

-Not only did this increase the dataset, it highlighted the patterns on the cards that CNN would use to categories.
+Not only did this increase the dataset, it highlighted the important characteristics of the cards for the CNN.
 Here is the augmentation and data acquisition <a href="https://github.com/GlennPatrickMurphy/BlackjackRobot/blob/master/Scripts/camera.py">script</a> developed.

 ## Results

-The GoogleNet model, trained on the supplied dataset, achieved the accuracy and time requirements of 75% and >10ms.
+The GoogleNet model, trained on the supplied dataset, achieved the accuracy and time requirements of 75% and <10ms.
 <figure>  <figcaption>GoogleNet Evaluate</figcaption>
 <img src="https://github.com/GlennPatrickMurphy/BlackjackRobot/blob/master/media/images/GoogleNetTrainSGD.PNG" description="GoogleNet Evaluate"></img>
 </figure>